superbeppe98/cisco-introduction-to-iot/6_Educational_and_Business_Opportunities.md

 - Is there something you would like to be able to automate to make your life, or the life of someone else easier, or safer, or just more fun?
 - And finally, does having a challenging and rewarding career in the IoT appeal to you?
 If so, we have many other courses that will help you develop your networking, cybersecurity, and IoT skills.
 I hope I see you back here soon!

 ## 6.3.7 You are now at the end of the course.
-Congratulate yourself!6.3.7 You are now at the end of the course.
 Congratulate yourself!

 Simply answer these next two questions to receive your last achievement!